ashokgit/WhisperTimestampedFastAPI/README.md

 - **🔧 Production Ready**: RESTful API with FastAPI, health checks, and monitoring
 - **🐳 Containerized**: Docker and Docker Compose ready for easy deployment
 - **📈 Scalable**: Support for both CPU and GPU services
+- **🔗 Powered by whisper-timestamped**: Built on the excellent [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) library for precise timestamping

 ## 🚀 Quick Start